 I looked at my tour guide and we hypothesized about what the ramifications will be… Tune in next month to see what we learned.

-Want to see how the Microsoft Dynamics platform can help streamline service operations for the oil & gas industry?
+Want to see how the Dynamics 365 for Field Service platform can help streamline Solutions for the oil & gas industry?